kumarmugu/npm-calculator-test/README.md

 # npm-calculator-test
-This is to test the npm repository
+This is to sample node-module to test the npm repository